 Document feeders can be a mixed blessing.
-On the one hand scanning pages one at a time can be time consuming.
-On the other hand the flimsy doc feeders installed on many all in one’s can’t handle anything besides documents in pristine condition.
-Making it single pass masks the feebleness of the document feeder some.
+Flimsy doc feeders installed on many all in one’s can’t handle anything besides documents in pristine condition.
 But none of the all in ones mentioned have document feeders so the point is moot.

 If you do a lot of scanning, I highly recommend local print shops.
 The charge for scanning is much lower and some I’ve seen don’t charge at all for scans.